 “Webinars – and content, in general – has a bit of the Field of Dreams mentality.
 People think if they build it, their audiences will come running.
 Unfortunately, it takes a lot more than just putting together an hour-long session with compelling information.
 A good six weeks before your webinar, start some of the traditional marketing things.
 Add to a central spot on your home page.
 Send a postcard to your mailing list.
 Write a news release and send it to trade reporters.
 Start your email marketing campaign.
 As the weeks go by, begin social media efforts and keep your email marketing campaign going.
 Then use your blog (if you have one) to make a final push the last week.
 While most of your registrations will come in during the last 10 days, people will be expecting it and pencil the time in their calendars.”

-Aliza Sherman (@AlizaSherman): Aliza is a social and mobile expert who offers digital marketing services, keynote speaking/presentations, and informative courses through her personal own website.
-Aliza has over 20 years experience as a digital strategist.
+Aliza Sherman (@AlizaSherman): Aliza is a social and mobile expert who offers digital marketing services, keynote speaking/presentations, and informative courses through her website.
+Aliza has over 20 years of experience as a digital strategist.

 “Don’t apologize and don’t stop.
 Webinars involve technology and technology can fail.
 If your slides stop advancing, point that out quickly then move on and promise to send the slides to the attendees.
 If you are bumped off the line, go straight back to your presentation when you get back online without belaboring the tech hiccup.
 Everyone gets the tech issues – don’t make a big deal about them.”

-Patricia Fripp (@PFripp): Patricia Fripp is an Executive Speech Coach at Patiricia Fripp & Associates.
-Under this banner, Fripp offers a variety of business communications services including: presentation coaching, presentation creation, webinar training, and more.
-Outside of this, Fripp also runs her own blog.
+Patricia Fripp (@PFripp): Patricia Fripp is an Executive Speech Coach at Patricia Fripp & Associates.
+Under this banner, Fripp offers a variety of business communications services including presentation coaching, presentation creation, webinar training, and more.
+Outside of this, Fripp also runs her blog.

 “Once your audience tunes in, make sure they are entertained and feel involved even before the event starts.
 The best way to do that is with a series of Looping Slides.
 Looping Slides are a great way to convey important information and keep attendees entertained while waiting for the presentation to begin.“